dogweather/forkful/content/en/kotlin/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?
-Converting a date into a string means representing a specific moment in a human-readable format.
-Programmers do it to display dates to users or to serialize them for storage and data transfer.

 ## How to:
 In Kotlin, you can convert a `Date` to a `String` using the `SimpleDateFormat` class.
 Let's roll some code: